mmowers/bokehpivot/README.md

 exploded column values.
 * **Group Exploded Charts By**: Select a discrete column to group exploded charts.
 Play around with plot sizes (see below) and/or resize your browser screen to make a nice 2d array of charts.
 * **Comparisons**: This section allows comparisons across any dimension.
 You first select the *Operation*, then the column you'd like to *Operate Across*, then the *Base* that you'd like to compare to.
-Here are a couple examples for ReEDS results:
+Here are a couple examples for results:
     * Generation differences: Select *Generation* as *Result*, and select *Stacked Gen* under *Presets*.
 Then, under *Comparisons*, select *Operation*=*Difference*, *Operate Across*=*scenario*, and *Base*=your-base-case.
     * Generation Fraction: Select *Generation* as *Result*, and select *Stacked Gen* under *Presets*.
 Then, under *Comparisons*, select *Operation*=*Ratio*, *Operate Across*=*tech*, and *Base*=*Total*.
     * Capacity Differences, solve-year-to-solve-year: Select *Capacity* as *Result*, and select *Stacked Capacity* under *Presets*.
 Then, under *Comparisons*, select *Operation*=*Difference*, *Operate Across*=*year*, and *Base*=*Consecutive*.